nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 Shown below is the sequence diagram when a valid block name and alias are added:
 ![img.png](images/AliasFeatureSequence.png)

+#### Design Consideration
+**Current choice:** Saves the alias and block names in a hashmap stored within a data model class which is the `BlockAlias` class. <br/>
+- Pros: Easy to implement. <br/>
+- Cons: The same instance of `BlockAlias` needs to be shared among the other classes that may use the alias feature. <br/>

 ### 3.5.
 History feature
 ![img.png](images/history.png)
 #### Current Implementation